OVERVIEW:

 Content continued to evolve through 1963 and 1964.
 Drag racing took a bigger part of the content, and these years saw a noticeable drop in content focused on go-karts, slot cars and model cars.
 This was supported by the new Rod & Custom Models title which started in June, 1964.
 It also reflects the end of the faddish period around go-karts.

 In 1965 the new tag line became, "The Automotive Go & Show" magazine.
 Content was solidly focused on technical performance improvements, drag racing, and the emerging muscle car era.
 The magazine included more 4-color features and two page exhibits.
 The editorial staff changed again in late 1965 as Alex Xydias became the new editor.
 Mr. Xydias was long associated with dry lakes racing and was the founder of So-Cal Speed Shop.
 Traditional hot rods and customs were de-emphasized and factory performance and drag racing took center stage.
-The editor positioned the magazine as "Drag Racing's Complete Magazine", and this continued until the late 1970s.
-This fact is represented by the re-grouping of the title into the performance & muscle genre on this website.
+This fact is represented by the re-grouping of the title into the Muscle & Performance section on this website.

 As described by writer John Pearley Huffman, "Car Craft covered people doing car things.
 From the 1980s and into the 2000s, it meant home-built street vehicles, restomods, junkyard spelunking, and painting cars in your own garage."
 The magazine continued in this manner until its demise in 2020.